Kohnert posets and polynomials of northeast diagrams

-The final definitions and results for this section will be useful in proving our theorem on boundedness for northeast diagram posets. \begin{definition} Let $D_0$ be a diagram.
-A saturated chain in $\mathcal{P}(D_0)$, denoted by $\mathbf{D} = D_1 \gtrdot D_2 \gtrdot \cdots \gtrdot D_M$, is an \textbf{elementary chain} if the Kohnert move connecting $D_a$ to $D_{a+1}$ is an elementary Kohnert move for all $1 \leq a < M-1$. \end{definition}
+The final definitions and results of this section are useful for proving our theorem on boundedness for northeast diagram posets. \begin{definition} Let $D_0$ be a diagram.
+A saturated chain in $\mathcal{P}(D_0)$, denoted by $D_1 \gtrdot D_2 \gtrdot \cdots \gtrdot D_M$, is an \textbf{elementary chain} if the Kohnert move connecting $D_a$ to $D_{a+1}$ is an elementary Kohnert move for all $1 \leq a < M$. \end{definition}